 NVTC sees continued opportunities for WMATA to pursue joint development projects on underutilized property to increase non-fare revenues.
 Joint development is a type of public-private partnership in which real estate developers co-locate private real estate near transit.
-WMATA has an active joint development programs, completing more than 30 projects since 1975 to generate revenue for the system.79 Increased development near Metrorail stations generates ridership and revenue for the system and has enabled WMATA to attract high-quality development near Metrorail stations.
-WMATA updated its joint development guidelines in FY 2019 to give the agency more flexibility to administer the program, and during FY 2020 the authority began joint development projects solicitations at its New Carrollton and Huntington Metrorail stations.80 WMATA is also in final negotiations for a ground lease at West Falls Church that would bring 3 million square feet of mixed use development adjacent to the Metrorail station.81 All WMATA joint development projects are expected to generate \$11.4 million in operating revenue in FY 2021.82
+WMATA has an active joint development program, completing more than 30 projects since 1975 to generate revenue for the system.77 Increased development near Metrorail stations generates ridership and revenue for the system and has enabled WMATA to attract high-quality development near Metrorail stations.
+WMATA updated its joint development guidelines in FY 2019 to give the agency more flexibility to administer the program, and during FY 2020 the authority began joint development projects solicitations for a ground lease at West Falls Church Metrorail station that would bring 3 million square feet of mixed use development adjacent to the station.79 All WMATA joint development projects are expected to generate \$11.4 million in operating revenue in FY 2021.80